qiyunzhu/woltka/doc/perform.md

 It is your call how to balance runtime and map file size.

-Warning however, converting alignments to maps will **lose alignment coordinates**, and **blocks coordinates-based analyses** (such as functional classification) (see details).
+Warning however, converting alignments to maps will **lose alignment coordinates**, and **blocks coordinates-based read-gene matching** (see [details](ordinal.md)).
 If these analyses are in your plan, you should keep the alignment files.